A graduate degree from Centenary University is one of the best investments you can make in your career.

 Once you have been admitted, the Financial Aid Office will award any federal, state, and Centenary grants based on your FAFSA.
 You should complete your FAFSA when you are applying for admission.
 If you have already completed your FAFSA, you can add Centenary’s school code of 002599 by making a correction online at www.fafsa.gov.

 For more information about applying for aid, check out our Applying for Aid page.

 Types of Aid

-Financial aid for adult students and graduate students is designed to help bridge the gap between college costs (tuition, fees, books, etc.) and what you are able to pay for those costs.
-It is important to understand the difference between the types of financial aid, as well as research all available options to maximize your investment.
+Financial aid for adult and graduate students is designed to help bridge the gap between college costs (tuition, fees, books, etc.) and what you can pay for those costs.
+It is important to understand the difference between the types of financial aid by researching all available options to maximize your investment.
 Graduate students are eligible for several types of financial aid from various sources.
 The following types of aid are available:

 - Federal Direct Unsubsidized Stafford Loans